TaTo30/vue-pdf/docs/guide/introduction.md

 ## Basic Usage

-The most basic usage is as simple as import the `VuePDF` and `usePDF` and uses it on your project :)
+The most basic usage is as simple as import the `VuePDF` and `usePDF` and use them on your project :)

 ```vue
 <script setup>